overnap/overnap.com/README.md

 Blog posts are written in `content/post`.

-To edit the landing page or about page, see `content/essentail`.
+To customize the landing page or about page, see `content/essentail`.

 (Optional) If you are not a Korean, I recommend customizing fonts in `src/components/SEO.tsx`, `src/components/GlobalStyle.tsx`, and `static/font.css`.